shreyakalyan06/bookly-support-agent/README.md

 transport, the latency budget, and reading an irreversible action back before doing it.
 It does not change any of the checks.

-Recommendations are weighted arithmetic on theme and mood rather than a second model call, so they are free, repeatable, and every suggestion carries a reason.
+Recommendations use weighted arithmetic on theme and mood instead than a second model call, so they are free, repeatable, and every suggestion carries a reason.

 ## Testing